CrossDarkrix/palera1n/README.md

   - On A10, this can be fixed in the future by implementing blackbird.
   - On A11, we don't have a SEP exploit yet.

+### Why deleted role option?
+- This is an Error Fixing: `newfs_apfs: unable to format volume inside......`.

+   - Fix is role option is deleted(palera1n.sh) and ramdisk to upload device wait sleep time to 1 sec to 5 sec(sshrd.sh) Modifyed.

+   - My device was not work to other Role Option.

+- Fixing Code(palera1n.sh): `/sbin/newfs_apfs -A -D -o role=r -v System /dev/disk0s1` to `/sbin/newfs_apfs -A -D -v System /dev/disk0s1`

 # Prerequisites
 #### Warning: You must install the Tips app from the App Store before running palera1n.
 - A checkm8 vulnerable iOS device on iOS 15 (A8-A11)